Back to blog

 Most startups start with one department and expand to 2–3 within the first quarter.

-Check out our pricing page for a detailed cost comparison between AI agent teams and traditional hiring.
-Or book a free strategy call and we'll help you identify which departments to deploy first.
+Check out our pricing page for the full cost breakdown.
+Or book a free strategy call and we'll help you identify which departments to stand up first.